Qualitative inorganic analysis: 1st analytical group of cations

 The 1st analytical group of cations consists of ions which form insoluble chlorides.
 As such, the group reagent to separate them is hydrochloric acid, usually used at a concentration of 1–2 M. Concentrated HCl must not be used, because it forms a soluble complex ([PbCl4]2−) with Pb2+.
 Consequently, the Pb2+ ion would go undetected.

 The most important cations in the 1st group are Ag+, Hg, and Pb2+.
 The chlorides of these elements cannot be distinguished from each other by their colour - they are all white solid compounds.
 PbCl2 is soluble in hot water, and can therefore be differentiated easily.
 Ammonia is used as a reagent to distinguish between the other two.
 While AgCl dissolves in ammonia (due to the formation of the complex ion [Ag(NH3)2]+), Hg2Cl2 gives a black precipitate consisting of a mixture of chloro-mercuric amide and elemental mercury.
 Furthermore, AgCl is reduced to silver under light, which gives samples a violet colour.

+The silver ammonia complex can react with bismuth ions and iodide to generate orange or brown Ag2BiI5 precipitate.

 PbCl2 is far more soluble than the chlorides of the other two ions, especially in hot water.
 Therefore, HCl in concentrations which completely precipitate Hg and Ag+ may not be sufficient to do the same to Pb2+.
 Higher concentrations of Cl− cannot be used for the before mentioned reasons.
 Thus, a filtrate obtained after first group analysis of Pb2+ contains an appreciable concentration of this cation, enough to give the test of the second group, viz. formation of an insoluble sulfide.
 For this reason, Pb2+ is usually also included in the 2nd analytical group.

+A signature reaction of lead ions involve the formation of a yellow lead chromate precipitate upon treatment with chromate ions.
+This precipitate doesn't dissolve in ammonia (unlike Cu(II) and Ag(I)) or acetic acid (unlike Cu(II) and Hg(II)).

 This group can be determined by adding the salt in water and then adding dilute hydrochloric acid.
 A white precipitate is formed, to which ammonia is then added.
 If the precipitate is insoluble, then Pb2+ is present; if the precipitate is soluble, then Ag+ is present, and if the white precipitate turns black, then Hg is present.

+Hg ions, after oxidation in the presence of chloride ions to HgCl42-, can form a characteristic orange-red precipitate of Cu2HgI4 with the addition of Cu2+ and I−.